Best Survival Packing List To Plan For An Evacuation

 While military rations and freeze-dried meals can be good options, they can also be expensive.

-Here are some good ideas for foods you can find at your local grocery store at reasonable prices.
+Here are some good ideas for reasonably priced foods at your local grocery store.

 • meal replacement bars designed for athletes and bodybuilders